oraichain/.github/profile/README.md

 ## Oraichain ![](https://img.shields.io/github/stars/oraichain?label=Stars) ![](https://img.shields.io/github/followers/oraichain?label=Followers)

-IBC-enabled Layer 1 to verify multidimensional trustworthiness of AI and to build Web3 applications with unique AI Oracle™.
+IBC-enabled Layer 1 to verify multidimensional trustworthiness of AI and to build Web3 applications with unique AI oracle.

 Docs for the network can be found at [docs.orai.io](https://docs.orai.io/).
 Some repositories of interest: